See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 “My scars show pain and suffering, but they also show my will to survive.
 They’re part of my history that’ll always be there.” – Cheryl Rainfield

 I’m thankful for my scars.
 I don’t know where I’d be without them.
 I can’t pretend the pain and suffering didn’t happen.
-It did happen.
-And that’s okay.
-I can see the usefulness in those experiences.
-I can see the necessary, painful growth that has taken place because of those situations.
-Yes, that’s right.
-Not in spite of those situations.
+It did happen, and I can see the usefulness of those experiences.
+I can see the necessary, painful growth that has occurred because of those situations.
+That’s right.
+Not despite those situations.
 Because of them.

 “Scars show us where we have been.
 They do not dictate where we are going.” – David Rossi

 The past does not equal the future.
 Or the present, for that matter.
-You’re a survivor, and you can use your scars as evidence of the strength that you’ve gained.
-You’re still here, and you have so much to live for.
-So much to experience.
-So much to give.
+You’re a survivor, and you can use your scars as evidence of the strength you’ve gained.
+You’re still here, and you have so much to live for, experience, and give.
 I’m excited for you.
-Even if we never meet in this lifetime, I know that you can make the world a much brighter place simply because you’re here.
+Even if we never meet in this lifetime, I know you can make the world much brighter simply because you’re here.

 “A scar does not form on the dying.
 A scar means I survived.” – Chris Cleave

 And that’s the whole point.
 What will you do with your scars?
 Will you try to hide them, as if they’re something to be ashamed of?
-Or will you be proud of your scars and live up to the message that they give you?
+Or will you be grateful for your scars and live up to the message they give you?

-“My scars remind me that I did indeed survive my deepest wounds.
+“My scars remind me that I (survived) my deepest wounds.
 That in itself is an accomplishment.
-And they bring to mind something else, too.
-They remind me that the damage life has inflicted on me has, in many places, left me stronger and more resilient.
-What hurt me in the past has actually made me better equipped to face the present.” – Steve Goodier
+And they … remind me that the damage life has inflicted on me has, in many places, left me stronger and more resilient.
+What hurt me in the past has … made me better equipped to face the present.” – Steve Goodier

 You’ve been through so much.
 You’ve been hurt, and you are healing.
 You’re a survivor.